Annapolis Labiaplasty at Sandel Duggal Plastic Surgery

-Labiaplasty corrects the problem of overly large inner labia, or labia minora.
-Excessive labia tissue can cause discomfort and irritation when you’re engaging in everyday activities.
-It can be embarrassing wearing tight clothing and bathing suits, and in intimate situations.
-It can in some cases make sexual intercourse painful.
+Labiaplasty corrects the problem of overly large inner labia or labia minora.
+Excessive labial tissue can cause discomfort and irritation when you’re engaging in everyday activities.
+It can be embarrassing when wearing tight clothing and bathing suits and in intimate situations.
+In some cases, the condition may make sexual intercourse painful.

-Large labia might be something you are born with, similar to a large nose.
+Large labia might be something you are born with, like a prominent nose.
 Or, the problem can develop over time after weight loss, childbirth, or as part of the aging process.
-The goal of a labiaplasty procedure is to reduce the labia minor so they do not hang below the outer labia, or labia majora.
+A labiaplasty procedure reduces the labia minora so they do not hang below the outer labia or labia majora.

-As a woman, Dr. Claire Duggal appreciates the sensitive and discreet nature of this procedure.
-Many women are unaware that surgical treatment can correct this uncomfortable issue.
+As a female plastic surgeon, Dr. Claire Duggal appreciates the sensitive and discreet nature of this issue.
+Unfortunately, many women are unaware a surgical treatment exists that can correct this uncomfortable problem.
 But as the word spreads, more and more women are requesting the procedure.

 What Is Labiaplasty?

 Labiaplasty is a surgical procedure to reduce the size or change the shape of the labia minora, the inner pair of “lips” surrounding the vagina.
 (The outer labia, which grow hair, are called the labia majora.
 In some cases, Dr. Duggal can perform labiaplasty to reduce the size of the labia majora.)
 The procedure can also correct asymmetry between the labia for a more even appearance.